-Working with Others Strengths Thoughtful Caring Lead by example Supportive Encouraging Challenges ☐ Enigmatic, a mystery to others ☐ Strident if values not respected ☐ May be sarcastic, cutting ☐ Dislike conflict ☐ Need solitude, introspection Recommendations The following recommendations are based on yobest for you. our results.
+Working with Others Strengths Thoughtful Caring Lead by example Supportive Encouraging Challenges ☐ Enigmatic, a mystery to others ☐ Strident if values not respected ☐ May be sarcastic, cutting ☐ Dislike conflict ☐ Need solitude, introspection Recommendations The following recommendations are based on yo best for you. ur results.
 Consider each and select the ones you think would work break after an intense period of interaction.
-T time on your own to reflect and recharge.
-While you dislike confrontation, you will voca equally as passionate.
-Try to remain profession that you have a difference of opinion and modern and a difference of opinion and modern and the concern.
-Think about what you want to say a paper appreciate the abilities everyone brings to the standards.
-Everyone has competencies that of ecially when you have some deep thinking to do or need an emotional this behavior can be baffling to others.
-Let people know that you need ally and vigorously defend your values.
-Remember that others may be onal and respectful.
-If you can't come to an agreement, calmly accept ove on.
-Tester.
-You can head off conflicts by speaking up when you have a nd keep your comments objective and concise.
-The team.
+The time on your own to reflect and recharge.
+While you dislike confrontation, you will vocall equally as passionate.
+Try to remain profession that you have a difference of opinion and move.
+Air grievances before they have a chance to fe concern.
+Think about what you want to say an appreciate the abilities everyone brings to the cially when you have some deep thinking to do or need an emotional his behavior can be baffling to others.
+Let people know that you need by and vigorously defend your values.
+Remember that others may be hal and respectful.
+If you can't come to an agreement, calmly accept we on.
+Ester.
+You can head off conflicts by speaking up when you have a had keep your comments objective and concise.
+Esteam.
 Don't disregard people because they don't match up to your can be of use.
-By recognizing what they have to offer, you will come to intuition and ability to predict outcomes may If you're in a leadership position, convey your en - and back them up with hard data.
-Team members who lack your y need time to consider the solution you are proposing. long-term plan to the team and support them in their efforts.
+By recognizing what they have to offer, you will come to Share your ideas with others - early and ofter intuition and ability to predict outcomes may If you're in a leadership position, convey your l n - and back them up with hard data.
+Team members who lack your need time to consider the solution you are proposing. ong-term plan to the team and support them in their efforts.
 Hold work.
 Acknowledge individual contributions to motivate people and maintain a good rapport.
 Be open-minded to everyone's ideas, encourage the exchange of constructive comments,